MrVPlusOne/OneVision.jl/README.md

 x and z are the current state and observation, and msgs are the messages recieved from other robot

+It will return an actuation for current robot and messages for all robots.

 ### Making a OneVision Controller
 We provide the following function to make a OneVision controller:
 ```